Introduction

 • Enable payouts (publishers will be able to request payouts)

-Please note, there's only one payment option for publisher payout requests by default (PayPal).
+Please note there's only one payment option for publisher payout requests by default (PayPal).
 We can add more options upon request.

 Publisher's Revenue model